Light/Dark

 That person will fall.

-238But someone with a mind of loving-kindness,
+238But someone with a mind of love,

-Compassionate for all creatures:
+sympathetic for all creatures:

-239One should train in good speech,
+239One should train in following good advice,

-In attending closely to ascetics,
+in attending closely to ascetics,

-In sitting alone in hidden places,
+in sitting alone in hidden places,

-And in calming the mind.
+and calming the mind.

 Vassika